 I’m also weary of potential cultural issues within the deck.
 For example, the inclusion of a Native American figure is sort of a gray area that must be done with much sensitivity and respect.
 Also, the working with figures from various cultures maybe with or without sensitivity and respect with cultural context and working within cultural boundaries.
 To do so can be seen as disrespectful or even be an act of colonization.
 Let’s assume that the creator, Kyle Gray is being 100% sensitive and respectful in his work, the inclusion of these figures in this deck may lead to people not doing the same because the lack of knowledge and context included with the deck.

-The deck also seems very much to operate within the author’s paradigm so people who are not aware of it, like myself, may not get the full context that the author does from the cards.
+The Keepers of the Light deck also seems very much to operate within the author’s paradigm so people who are not aware of it, like myself, may not get the full context that the author does from the cards.
 For example, the inclusion of twin flames and the connections there.
 Also, Horus is identified as the Twin Flame of Isis, which seems counter intuitive to the knowledge I have on the subjects, as Isis was partnered with Osiris, even going so far as to retrieve his body parts and revive him, albeit momentarily.

 I’m also not sure if I am 100% fond of some of the figures included, just personally.